-The MSED Adolescent Education (grades 7-12) program provides a 33-credit course of study consisting of methodologies, educational philosophy, literacy, and research.
-Designed for those who hold a baccalaureate degree in a concentration area (Biology, Chemistry, Mathematics, Social Studies, English, or French), this program emphasizes critical thinking in the classroom and prepares participants to work with students from varying backgrounds.
+The MSED Elementary Education (grades 1-6) program provides a 42-credit course of study consisting of methodologies, educational philosophy, literacy, and research.
+Designed for those who hold a baccalaureate degree in an area other than education, this program emphasizes critical thinking in the classroom and prepares participants to work with students from varying backgrounds.
 Graduates will demonstrate the knowledge, skills, professional attitude, character, and commitment to the teaching profession congruent with New York State standards.

-New York requires that all MSED Adolescent students have a 30-credit concentration from an undergraduate degree in one of the offered certification areas (Biology, Chemistry, Mathematics, Social Studies, English, or French) as well as the following credits from a regionally accredited college:
+New York requires that all MSED Elementary students have a 30-credit concentration from an undergraduate degree as well as the following credits from a regionally accredited college:

-- 3 semester hours of university-level credit in each of the following general education areas: math; written analytical expression; communication; information retrieval; concepts in history and social sciences; scientific processes.
+- 3 semester hours of university-level credit in each of the following general education areas: artistic expression; communication; information retrieval; concepts in history and social sciences; humanities; scientific processes

 Total Number of Credits